VaidantJain/loopStoreManagement/README.md

 - **Uptime/Downtime Calculation**: Calculates the uptime and downtime of stores for specific time intervals.
 - **Customizable Timezones**: Supports different timezones for stores, ensuring accurate calculations based on local business hours.
 - **Optimized with MongoDB Indexes**: MongoDB indexes are used on collections to optimize query performance, especially for large datasets.
-- **Multithreading**: The report generation process can be optimized using multithreading for faster execution.
+MongoDB indexes are created on the following fields:
+   1. **storeStatus Collection**: An index on the store_id and timestamp_utc fields improves the speed of querying store status within specific time ranges.
+   2. **businessHours Collection**: An index on the store_id field ensures quick retrieval of business hours for each store.
+   3. **timezones Collection**: An index on the store_id field facilitates fast lookup of timezones.

 ## Project Structure

 - **`app.py`**: Flask application that provides endpoints to trigger report generation and retrieve report status.
 - **`reportGenerator.py`**: Contains the `ReportGenerator` class responsible for generating the uptime/downtime report.
-- **`uptimeCalculator.py`**: Contains classes and methods to calculate uptime and downtime based on store status and business hours.
+- **`utils.py`**: Contains classes and methods to calculate uptime and downtime based on store status and business hours.
 - **`database.py`**: Handles the MongoDB database connection and initialization.

 ## How Uptime/Downtime is Calculated